anotherkaizhang/DBNet/README.md

 ## Input Dataset Format
-The input data format is a list (or tuple) of matrices (in the form of tensors) for each patient, and his/her label.
+The input data format is a list (or tuple) of matrices (in the form of pyTorch tensors) for each patient, and his/her label.
 All patients data form a larger a list (or tuple).
 Each tensor represents a structured EHR modality, row: records; column: features.
 Since we do not require time axis alignment accross different modalities, a patient's list of matrices often have different number of rows for each modality.

 ![Input data Format](https://user-images.githubusercontent.com/29695346/194346856-e4d30335-a157-46b5-a021-32e9d1cf5d7e.PNG)